dayan9265/climate-change-awereness-pandemic/README.md

-# How did the COVID-19 pandemic impact our interest in the climate crisis?
+# Are we facing a climate awareness pandemic?

-## As expected, the effect of the pandemic on the mobility were drastic, and starting around early March, the transit, driving and walking time dramatically deceased to around ~30% compared to the baseline.
-Already though, we see quite some discrepancy between countries.
+## How did the COVID-19 pandemic impact our interest in the climate crisis?

 As expected, the effect of the pandemic on the mobility were drastic, and starting around early March, the transit, driving and walking time dramatically deceased to around ~30% compared to the baseline.
 Already though, we see quite some discrepancy between countries.